-Historic buildings and structures, and ancient and historic archeological sites are considered cultural resources.
+Historic buildings and structures, ancient and historic archeological sites, and current cultural groups and activities are all considered cultural resources.
 These cultural resources should be planned for in order to set the framework to protect, rehabilitate, restore and/or reconstruct these community jewels.
 Cultural resources provide a window to the past, and preservation efforts can cultivate community pride.
 In addition, cultural resources can benefit tourism, real estate values, and an overall improved quality of life.

-Participants at the Town Visioning Session stated that the Railroad 5-Arch Bridge, Shopiere Store, 4-Sided Clock and the birthplace of the first governor are some of the local cultural resources in need of recognition and preservation.
+Participants at the Town Visioning Session stated that the La Prairie Grange Hall, Belding School, Smith Road Bridge and the 5-Arch Bridge are some of the local cultural resources in need of recognition and preservation.